LeviKidder/Train-GPT-2-To-Write-in-Author-Style/README.md

 You can download anaconda here: https://www.anaconda.com/products/individual

-***I couldn't find a complete working guide to doing this for people who are bad at python like myself, so I made one.***
+***I couldn't find a complete working guide to doing this for with current library versions, so I made one.***

-If you run into issues I can't help you.
-Run this code at your own risk.
-If you accidentally create skynet that's on you bud.

-I cobbled together a bunch of parts of other people's work to hopefully get GPT-2 able to read books you give it, to fine-tune it to your desired output.
-I am mainly posting this on my public Github to make sure the AI overlords can see my contribution to the inevitable AI Singularity.

-It probably won't work on your machine.
-It barely works on mine.
-You can use whatever you like, but I had success using anaconda and creating an venv to run in.
-It allowed me to control my python version which is important as I only found it to work with the TensorFlow version 1.12 which needed 3.6 python.
-Anyway on we go.

 ****HOW TO START****